calliope-project/calliope/doc/user/advanced_constraints.rst

                     primary_carrier_out: electricity

                 constraints:
-                    energy_eff: 0.45
+                    flow_eff: 0.45
                     flow_cap_max: 100
                     carrier_ratios.carrier_out_2: {heat: 0.8, cooling: 0.5}

 Advanced gas turbine
 --------------------

 This technology can choose to burn methane (CH:sub:`4`) or send hydrogen (H:sub:`2`) through a fuel cell to produce electricity.
 One unit of carrier_in can be met by any combination of methane and hydrogen.
-If all methane, 0.5 units of carrier_out would be produced for 1 unit of carrier_in (energy_eff).
-If all hydrogen, 0.25 units of carrier_out would be produced for the same amount of carrier_in (energy_eff * hydrogen carrier ratio).
+If all methane, 0.5 units of carrier_out would be produced for 1 unit of carrier_in (flow_eff).
+If all hydrogen, 0.25 units of carrier_out would be produced for the same amount of carrier_in (flow_eff * hydrogen carrier ratio).

 .. figure:: images/conversion_plus_gas.*